Palm Beach County has ecological treasures that are rare, endangered, and at times elusive.

 GET OUTSIDE AND EXPLORE one of ERM's places or projects listed below to find an eco-treasure.

 Over 53 miles of hiking trails meander through 31,000 acres of environmentally sensitive lands from Jupiter to Boca Raton.
 These trails allow visitors to explore various native South Florida habitats that are home to many endangered plants and animals.
 All are free and open to the public from sunrise to sunset 365 days a year.

-From deep sea fishing while moored near an artificial or natural reef, to getting a bite from the brackish waters in Lake Worth Lagoon, to bass fishing along the shore a freshwater Chain of Lake, the county has enhanced fishing opportunities for saltwater and freshwater anglers by restoring aquatic habitat.
-Installation of public-use amenities makes it easy to cast your rod and real in your catch!
+From deep sea fishing while moored near an artificial or natural reef, to getting a bite from the brackish waters in Lake Worth Lagoon, to bass fishing along the shore of a freshwater Chain of Lake, the county has enhanced fishing opportunities for saltwater and freshwater anglers by restoring aquatic habitat.
+Installation of public-use amenities makes it easy to cast your rod and reel in your catch!

 Sun, Sand, & Surf

-Our coast has some of the world’s most popular and beaches with over 16 miles open to the public 365 days a year.
+Our coast has some of the world’s most popular beaches with over 16 miles open to the public 365 days a year.
 Whether you prefer to bask in the sun, play in the sand, or swim in the surf the beach is a perfect place to either relax or get fit.
 To see a list of county beaches that are free to the public click

 Whether you enjoy off road long-distance cycling or short paved bike paths in a park, there are opportunities to get outside and pedal without having to battle with street traffic.
 These trails are along beautiful restored wetlands, wide open parks, and pretty scenic vistas.
 To see a list of long distance bike trails, click